topkecleon/telegram-bot-bash/README.txt

 ## Prerequisites
 Uses [JSON.sh](http://github.com/dominictarr/JSON.sh), but no more TMUX.

-Even bashbot is written in bash, it depends on commands typically availible in a Unix/Linux Environment.
+Even bashbot is written in bash, it depends on commands typically available in a Unix/Linux Environment.
 More concret on the common commands provided by recent versions of [coreutils](https://en.wikipedia.org/wiki/List_of_GNU_Core_Utilities_commands),